Slavery is a reality and an abomination.

 In 1786 Wilberforce was invited to lead the abolitionist movement in Parliament.
 In 1789 he spoke in the House of Commons arguing that slavery was a matter of great injustice and contrary to principles of human dignity.
 His Bill he introduced failed in Parliament by a vote of 163 to 88.
 Following the war with France in 1793, the mood swung against the abolition of slavery.

 Following the death of his friend William Pitt in 1806 the climate changed.
 In 1807, both the Lords and Commons finally passed the Slave Trade Act by a vote of 283 to 16.
 The act made illegal the trade of slaves.
-Three days before his death, on July 26, 1833 he learned that the Slavery Abolition Act passed outlawing slavery in most parts of the British Empire.
+Three days before his death, on July 26, 1833, he learned that the Slavery Abolition Act had passed outlawing slavery in most parts of the British Empire.

 You may not know him, but now you know his accomplishments.
 I truly believe it was his Christian emphasis that has shadowed his deeds.